 Ultimately, the best gas system for a rifle depends on the preference of the user.
 If reliability and durability are paramount, a piston gas system is likely going to be your best option.
 However, if weight and cost are concerns, a DI system may be the better choice.

-Build Your Own Rifle page to check out our AR 9, AR 10, and AR 15 gas system options for your custom rifle build or call us today at (360) 559-6210 for more information.
+Go to our Build Your Own Rifle page to check out our AR 9, AR 10, and AR 15 gas system options for your custom rifle build or call us today at (360) 559-6210 for more information.